What is Interview Bias and How to Avoid It | Thomas.co

 Take notes throughout interviews

-Real-time note taking helps minimise the chance of bias.
+Real-time note taking helps minimize the chance of bias.
 Why?
 Because notes after the meeting can be tinged with opinions or ideas about the candidate which has no place in the decision making process.
 Keeping accurate records throughout the interview will help to identify the skills and competencies of the candidate in a clear and concise manner, removing bias along the way.

-Minimise unrelated discussion
+Minimize unrelated discussion

 Whilst there is always room for a bit of small talk to help the candidate feel at ease and at home with the process, making that small talk the topic of conversation can contribute towards bias in the interview.